 This course focuses on pre-hospital emergency care and is an excellent program for students considering many of the health professions.
 This program works closely within the framework of the EMS system and is under the guidance of Memorial Medical Center's EMS system.
 Students successfully completing this demanding course will have their names submitted to the Illinois Department of Public Health through the EMS system office to challenge the State licensing exam.
 Students must be in their last year of high school and shall reach 18 within one year of completing this course to enter the CACC EMS program.

 Health Sciences consists of two different programs.
-The first is Orientation to Health Occupations where students get an overview of concepts related to the medical field such as nursing, therapy, vision and dental care, administrative services, and lab technology.
+The first is Health Science Careers where students get an overview of concepts related to the medical field such as nursing, therapy, vision and dental care, administrative services, and lab technology.
 This course helps students match their personal abilities and interests to their career choice.
 The second is Nursing Assistant where students who successfully complete the first year of this program, will become eligible for inclusion in the Illinois Department of Public Health's registry of individuals to complete basic nurse aide training.
 Students who wish to complete their clinicals in long-term care (i.e. nursing homes) must be able to pass a background check and also the Nurse Aide Competnency Evaluations Program Exam, thereby earning the designation of Certified Nurse Aide (CNA).

 The Law Enforcement program prepares students who are pursing a career in the fields related to criminal justice or law enforcement.
 This program is designed to equip students with a solid foundation of constitutional law, law enforcement techniques and procedures, ethics, and interpersonal communication skills currently used in the profession.
 Student activities in the Law Enforcement program include physical/strength training, forensics, crime scene investigation, crime scene/accident re-enactment, and mock trials of the current judicial system.
 Students will also have the opportunity to take part in job shadowing and visit police agencies during field trip opportunities in the duration of this course.